 - Shipped as powders or in solution.
-1 mL, 5 mL, and 20 mL solution in glass vials (bulk can be supplied upon request). - Typical concentrations ~ 3 mg/mL. - Exposure of ester terminated SiQDs to water will cause oxidation.
+1 mL, 5 mL, and 20 mL solution in glass vials (bulk can be supplied upon request). - Typical concentrations ~ 3 mg/mL. - Exposure of alkyl terminated SiQDs to water will cause oxidation.
 Minimize exposure to water whenever possible.
-Water soluble SiQDs can be made upon request. - Sonication can be used to help disperse the alkyl terminated SiQDs in desired organic solvent (usually toluene, ethanol, and other polar organic solvents).
+Water soluble SiQDs can be made upon request. - Sonication can be used to help disperse the alkyl terminated SiQDs in desired organic solvent (usually toluene, hexanes, and other non-polar organic solvents).